tresorsawasawa/Leaderboard_App/README.md

 ## Get Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps in your terminal.

 1. Download the `Zip file` or clone the repo with:
 ```